 And, unlike what many people believe, Japan doesn’t have to be an extremely expensive country to visit.
 Use AirBnB or VRBO to find great places to rent directly from the owner and use HotelsCombined for good deals on hotels and hostels.
 Ask the locals for good but cheap restaurants and I assure you you will have an amazing experience and a fairly affordable trip to Japan!

-Check out 8 Things Not to Miss For Food Lovers Traveling to Japan and for more travel inspiration!
+Check out 8 Things Not to Miss For Food Lovers Traveling to Japan for more travel inspiration.
+And if you are thinking about visiting or even moving to Tokyo, check out this Interview With an Expat About Life in Tokyo.

-This post contains affiliate links.
+This post with facts about Japan contains affiliate links.
 When you make a purchase using these links we receive a small fee so that we can buy ourselves a cup of coffee.
 Thanks!